espressif/esptool/docs/en/advanced-topics/serial-protocol.rst

     :esp8266: *  The ESP chip is reset into UART bootloader mode.
 The host starts by sending SYNC commands.
 These commands have a large data payload which is also used by the ESP chip to detect the configured baud rate.
 The ESP8266 will initialise at 74800bps with a 26MHz crystal and 115200bps with a 40MHz crystal.
 However the sync packets can be sent at any baud rate, and the UART peripheral will detect this.
     :not esp8266: *  The ESP chip is reset into UART bootloader mode.
 The host starts by sending SYNC commands.
 These commands have a large data payload which is also used by the ESP chip to detect the configured baud rate. {IDF_TARGET_NAME} always initialises at 115200bps.
 However the sync packets can be sent at any baud rate, and the UART peripheral will detect this.
     *  The host should wait until it sees a valid response to a SYNC command, indicating the ESP chip is correctly communicating.
-    *  esptool then (by default) uses the "RAM Download" sequence to upload software :ref:`stub loader <stub>` code to IRAM of the chip.
-The MEM_END command contains the entry-point address to run the software loader.
+    *  Esptool then (by default) uses the "RAM Download" sequence to upload :ref:`stub loader <stub>` code to IRAM of the chip.
+The MEM_END command contains the entry-point address to run the stub loader.
-       The software loader then sends a custom SLIP packet of the sequence OHAI (``0xC0 0x4F 0x48 0x41 0x49 0xC0``), indicating that it is now running.
+       The stub loader then sends a custom SLIP packet of the sequence OHAI (``0xC0 0x4F 0x48 0x41 0x49 0xC0``), indicating that it is now running.
 This is the only unsolicited packet ever sent by the ESP.
        If the ``--no-stub`` argument is supplied to esptool, this entire step is skipped.
     *  esptool then uses READ_REG commands to read various addresses on the chip, to identify chip subtype, revision, etc.
-    :not esp8266: *  For commands which need to use the flash, the {IDF_TARGET_NAME} ROM loader requires (and software loader on both chips support) the SPI_ATTACH and SPI_SET_PARAMS commands.
+    :not esp8266: *  For commands which need to use the flash, the {IDF_TARGET_NAME} ROM an stub loader requires the SPI_ATTACH and SPI_SET_PARAMS commands.
 See `SPI Configuration Commands`_.
-    :esp8266: *  For software loader, the host can send a CHANGE_BAUD command to set the baud rate to an explicit value.
+    :esp8266: *  For stub loader, the host can send a CHANGE_BAUD command to set the baud rate to an explicit value.
 Compared to auto-detecting during the SYNC pulse, this can be more reliable for setting very high baud rate.
 Esptool tries to sync at (maximum) 115200bps and then sends this command to go to a higher baud rate, if requested.
-    :not esp8266: *  For software loader and/or {IDF_TARGET_NAME} ROM loader, the host can send a CHANGE_BAUD command to set the baud rate to an explicit value.
+    :not esp8266: *  For stub loader and/or {IDF_TARGET_NAME} ROM loader, the host can send a CHANGE_BAUD command to set the baud rate to an explicit value.
 Compared to auto-detecting during the SYNC pulse, this can be more reliable for setting very high baud rate.
 Esptool tries to sync at (maximum) 115200bps and then sends this command to go to a higher baud rate, if requested.

 Writing Data
 ^^^^^^^^^^^^